 At IHC, the day continues long after shower hour and dinner are over.
 Our campers will engage in evening activities every night beginning after their free-play time.
-So as not to repeat the activities that campers participate in during the daily schedule, our programming team will schedule campers for a variety of camp favorites, such as scavenger hunts, Putting on the Hits, ‘Dress Your Counselor,’ or Ice Cream Sundae parties.
+So as not to repeat the activities that campers participate in during the daily schedule, our programming team will schedule campers for a variety of camp favorites, such as Color Chase, Pool Parties, Scavenger hunts, Putting on the Hits, ‘Dress Your Counselor,’ or Ice Cream Sundae parties.

 On a rotating basis, campers will also have an opportunity to visit The Canteen for special treats.
 Most evening activities are scheduled by division to ensure that activities are age appropriate.
 On certain occasions, such as theater productions or weekly Friday night campfires, the entire camp will congregate as one.

 Did you ever wish that you could be a contestant on Survivor, solve a murder mystery, or participate in a biathalon.
 At Camp IHC, we make those wishes a reality.
 While understanding that campers need the traditional camp activities, whether on the ball field or boating on the lake, we also recognize that Special Events transform the summer experience into something fresh and prevents the program from feeling repetitive.

 One day a week, all campers will participate in a special event.
 Survivor Day, Clue Day and Nickelodeon Day are all examples of past favorites.
 Our programming team works tirelessly to ensure that these events change from one year to the next to keep them new and exciting.
 As with our regular programs, all Special Events are planned so that activities remain age appropriate and fun for all.